travitch/binary-walkr/README.md

 It supports the following options:

 - `--sysroot`: Specify an alternative root to search for shared libraries from
+- `--interactive`: Start an interactive UI for exploring binary structures

 ## Shared Library Search